-In addition to teaching creative writing at Glendale Community College and Arizona State University, she has participated in the Colorado Writing Project and works with educators to develop writing instruction in the secondary school classroom.
-She has taught Science Fiction Fairy Tales workshops at The Brainery as well as offering workshops focused on story generation in workshops at The Storied Imaginarium.
-Her fiction has been nominated for the Sundress Publications Best of the Net Award and has garnered an Honorable Mention from the Ron L. Hubbard Writers of the Future Award, her poetry has been nominated for the Pushcart Prize and the Sundress Publications Best of the Net Award, and she was awarded the 2016 HWA Scholarship from the Horror Writers Association.
+As an educator, Carina has taught at Pikes Peak Community College, Glendale Community College, and Arizona State University.
+She also participated in the Colorado Writing Project and works with educators to develop writing instruction in college and secondary school classrooms.
+She currently offers workshops focused on story generation at The Storied Imaginarium.
+Her fiction has been nominated for the Sundress Publications Best of the Net Award and was a finalist for the Ron L. Hubbard Writers of the Future Awards; her poetry has been nominated for the Pushcart Prize and the Sundress Publications Best of the Net Award; and she was awarded the 2016 HWA Scholarship from the Horror Writers Association.

 Nike Sulway is a novelist, short story writer, researcher, and teacher who works across speculative and literary fiction.
 She has a PhD in Creative Writing from Griffith University and is a graduate of the Clarion South Writers Workshop.
 Her short fiction and poetry have been published in a range of journals, including Lightspeed, Shimmer, Interzone, Fantasy Magazine, Review of Australian Fiction, Meanjin, Liminality, Southerly, Verity La, Cordite Poetry Review and ASIM.
 She has also had works included in a range of anthologies, including The Best Science Fiction and Fantasy of the Year, vol. 10 (edited by Jonathan Strahan), The Best of Shimmer, Letters to Tiptree, and Mythic Resonance.